SkyJam99/MyGitProject/README.md

 - Create basic outline of both files
 - Compile and submit report
 - Multiplication function
-- Use switch case based on operator to call relevant function in File 1
+- Use if / elif statement based on operator to call relevant function in File 1

 Sadman tasks: